 6.27.2.3 Registration to hosting network and access to Localized services

-Based on received Localized Service Information, the UE selects hosting network and registers to the network.
+Based on received Localized Service Information, the UE selects the hosting network and registers to the network.
 When a UE registers to the hosting network and has the subscription to a specific LADN DNN for local service or a wild card DNN, the AMF provides LADN information (i.e. LADN DNN and LADN service area) to the UE according to the existing LADN mechanism.
 The UE uses the LADN information to access localized services provided by the hosting network.

-Editor's note: It is FFS whether LADN information needs to be extended so that service area of LADN DNN can be different depending on associated S-NSSAI.
-This enables the hosting network can provide multiple services over the different service area using a single LADN DNN.

 NOTE: When hosting network operator configures LADN information in the AMF, the operator can provide associated validity time of LADN DNN so that the AMF provides LADN information when the validity time is satisfied.

 6.27.3 Procedures